deeptangshu29/youtube-video-downloader/README.md

   executed in different operating systems</b> though proper working is not guaranteed. </li>
 <li> If the software is not working properly, that may occur due to a lack of maintenance or bugs
   in the current version of <a href="https://github.com/pytube/pytube/issues">pytube</a></li>
-<li> The Name Torpid Tech is just for the sake of being fancy and does not resemble any organization and presence of any such organisation is a pure coincidence.
+<li> The Name Torpid Tech is just for the sake of being fancy and does not
+  resemble any organization and the presence of any such organisation is a pure coincidence.
   We do not hold any copyright or trademark over the name Topid Tech</li>
 <li>This is a College Project affiliated with <a href="https://makautwb.ac.in/">Maulana Abul Kalam Azad University of Technology</a>, West Bengal India
   for the subject Software Engineering</li>
 </pre>